Macpernamcfarna/URL_SHORTENER/README.md

 Before running the application, make sure you have:

 * Node.js installed
-* MongoDB installed and running
 * npm installed

-The application connects to MongoDB using:
+* A MongoDB database (local MongoDB or MongoDB Atlas)

 ```text
 mongodb://localhost/naWeCulture